siberianfox/tinygwiki/TinyG-Status-Codes.md

 	0x7D | } | close curly JSON notation
 	0x7E | ~ | tilde | TinyG cycle start
 	0x7F | DEL
+	0xFF | DEL | may be returned to Kinen SPI when no device is plugged in